mattmannion/code-challenge/README.md

+# My notes

+I only used one page for this challenge.
+We could use the page system to move between results if desired.
+I went with a pagination based on Array.slice since its only 5 results per chunk and thought feeding any one chunk of interest to a new [slug].tsx was overkill. only package added was scss since that was allowed.
+I wouldn't mind testing this, but I'd like an interview or at least a phone screen before going further.
+Thanks for your time.

+-Matt Mannion

 # Web Developer (ReactJS) Code Challenge

-*Congratulations!*
+_Congratulations!_

 We had a phone screen and we think you may be the next frontend/react guru who will join our team of talented developers.

 ## The Challenge

 We've tried to put together a code challenge that will test your overall knowledge of React, Typescript, Jest, HTML and CSS.

 The challenge leverages a weather feed using an open source api.
 Create a dashboard with a 5-day forecast for user entered city.
 Please make allow up to 20 cities to be entered by the user and the 5 records could be searchable.
 The dashboard should allow each day to be clickable and open a 12 hour forecast view for that day.
 Make sure the UI is functional, attractive and renders properly on all device viewports.

 ## How to submit your work

 1. [Fork the project on github](https://help.github.com/articles/fork-a-repo/) to a public repository under your github user
 2. Apply your modifications to satisfy the requirements
 3. Email the forked repository with your code modifications to [brian.mccullough@acquireinteractive.com](brian.mccullough@acquireinteractive.com)

 ## How to run the project

 ```bash
 yarn run dev
 ```